rahulvm20/cs_assignment/README.md

 ## Individual Medium level assignment submission - Project 1 Chapter 2

 ####  **AIM OF THE PROJECT**
-This project is about loading and unloading **kernel modules** after they are created and also modify the kernelmodule so that it creates an entry in the /proc file system.
+This project is about loading and unloading **kernel modules** after they are created and also modify the kernel module so that it creates an entry in the /proc file system.

 #### Need for creating a kernel module